Prag8855/aab/content/guides/permanent-residence.md

 Your time as a student counts toward your [PR](/glossary/Niederlassungserlaubnis), but it's divided by half.
 For example, if you studied for 4 years, it counts as 2 years for your PR.[^9]

-If you lived in Germany for at least 5 years, you can still apply for German citizenship.
+If you lived in Germany for at least 5 years, you can [become a German citizen](#citizenship).

 ### If you are a refugee